 I also suggested that sometimes an outsider can facilitate a family conversation to increase your chance of success.
 Maybe you’ve considered the idea, and reviewed your friends, clergy, professional advisors, or even distant family but are still not sure how to find the right person to facilitate.

-Here are five tips I recommend to help you identify the best person to help with the conversation:
+Here are my five tips to help you identify the best person to help with the conversation:

 Keeps a safe distance.
 The more of an outsider perspective they can bring to the conversation, the higher the likelihood of success.
 The views and feelings of each family member are important, and someone with distance is more likely to honor each one individually and objectively, as well as within the family.